SjoerdTilmans/sjvisualizer/README.md

 sjvisualizer is released under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-If you have any questions or suggestions regarding sjvisualizer, please don't hesitate to contact us at info@sjdataviz.com.
+If you have any questions or suggestions regarding sjvisualizer, post it on my [forum](https://www.sjdataviz.com/howto-sjvisualizer).